Rascal Reporters: Gore's death and archival releases (2009-2017)

 On March 14, 2009, news came that Steve Gore had died suddenly at his home near Detroit.

 During the first half of the 2010s, a project was undertaken by then-manager of the band Brian Donohoe to digitise the collection of Rascal Reporters archived reel-to-reel tapes, DATs and cassettes.
 Much music was remixed and remastered by Donohoe for compilation releases and single / EP releases digitally on Bandcamp, including early Pigling Bland live performances, a large number of never-before-released Rascal Reporters songs, and solo releases completed by both members of the group in the late 80s.

 Reformation (2018-present)

 In late 2018, Steve Kretzmer released a new digital single under the Rascal Reporters name, "Unknowable / I Cries Crimes", featuring guests Guy Segers of Univers Zero, Kimara Sajn of Polyethylene Pet & Thinking Plague, and Dario D’Alessandro of Homunculus Res.

 In early 2019, it was announced that Steve Kretzmer would be joined in the latest iteration of the group by Irish producer and multi-instrumentalist James Strain.
 In the same year, the group released "Redux, Vol. 1" which featured unfinished archival recordings from the 70s & 80s reworked by Strain with additional instrumentation and overdubs.
 This was followed up by another volume, "Redux, Vol. 2: Rascals Revenge & The Great Reset", in 2021.

-The group have also announced the forthcoming release of an album of all-new studio material, titled "The Strainge Case of Steve".
+The group issued an album of new studio material titled "The Strainge Case of Steve" via Cuneiform Records on July 28, 2023.
+This is the group's first album consisting of new compositions since 2008's "The Mind Boggles", and their first to feature compositions from Strain.

+A re-mixed and re-mastered compilation of the two "Redux" volumes was released digitally as "Dux In A Row" by áMARXE Records on November 3 of the same year, along with a double-CD release featuring both "Dux In A Row" and "The Strainge Case of Steve".